JKWA/funx/README.md

 ## Documentation

-Full documentation is available on [GitHub Pages](https://jkwa.github.io/funx/readme.html).
+The authoritative API documentation is published on [HexDocs](https://hexdocs.pm/funx).

 ## Contributing